1. Considering BOI promotion for your business in Thailand

 Whether you know your new business in Thailand will get a BOI promotion or not, you need to consider the form of your business set-up in Thailand.
 Do you want to set up a brand new company in Thailand?
 And will the new Thailand company be foreign majority-owned or Thai majority owned?
 If you already have a company in another country, do you want it to be able to operate in Thailand as a branch office or as a representative office so you will not have to set up another company in Thailand?
 Please check out Thailand's business forms to help make your decision.

 3. Getting licenses for your Thailand business

-If you want to operate your existing overseas company in Thailand, or after you have set up your new Thai company with majority foreign ownership, you need to apply for a license to operate business or in case of American, Australian and Japanese companies, you need to notify Department of Business Development of Thailand to get the Certificate of Business Operation because of the treaties that Thailand has with USA, Australia and Japan.
+If you want to operate your existing overseas company in Thailand, or after you have set up your new Thai company with majority foreign ownership, you need to apply for a license to operate a business.
+In the case of American, Australian, and Japanese companies, you need to notify the Department of Business Development of Thailand to get the Certificate of Business Operation because of the treaties that Thailand has with the USA, Australia, and Japan.
 Read more on this Thailand Business Forms page.

 Please note that you may need other licenses depending on what business you will be engaged in.